lakidain/Graph/README.md

 # Graph
-Graph implementation for Data Structures Subject
+Graph implementation with Dijkstra for Data Structures Subject